 Cape May is a fantastic destination at the shore in southern New Jersey.
 This gorgeous seaside gem is full of Victorian homes, great restaurants, history, and fun activities.
-Visitors can fill their days with shopping, visiting wineries, and lots more, or they can relax on the beach and do nothing at all!
-To help decide how to spend your time, we’ve put together this list of some of the best things to do in Cape May during your vacation.
+Visitors can fill their days with shopping, seeing the wineries, and lots more, or they can relax on the beach and do nothing at all!
+To help decide how to spend your time, we’ve put together this list of some of the best things to do in Cape May.

-If this is your first visit to the wineries in Cape May, it is best to visit the two most popular ones: Cape May Winery and Willow Creek Winery.
+If this is your first visit to the wineries in Cape May, start at the two most popular ones: Cape May Winery and Willow Creek Winery.

 Cape May Winery was the first winery in the county and has been family-owned since its inception.
-Founded in 1989, it spans 26 acres and has four vineyards.
-Visitors can tour of the facility, taste the different varietals, and enjoy the on-site restaurant.
+It spans 26 acres and has four vineyards.
+Visitors can tour the facility, taste the different varietals, and enjoy the on-site restaurant.

 On the other hand, Willow Creek Winery is one of the biggest wineries in New Jersey.
-It offers daily tours of its 50-acre vineyard plus flights and glasses for enjoying in the tasting room or on the patio.
-It’s also a popular lunch and dinner destination with families visiting as much for the farm-to-table menu as for the wines.
+There are daily tours of its 50-acre vineyard plus flights and glasses for enjoying in the tasting room or on the patio.
+Willow Creek is also a popular lunch and dinner destination–some people come as much for the farm-to-table menu as for the wines themselves.

 Climb the lighthouse

-Don’t you just love incredible views?
-If so, your trip to Cape May would be incomplete without a visit to the lighthouse.
-This famous lighthouse is one of the most popular Cape May attractions thanks to its history and panoramic views from the top.
+If you’re a sucker for incredible views, head to Cape May’s famous lighthouse.
+It’s one of the most popular places to go thanks to its history and panoramic views from the top.